Center for Career Services

 - Once your profile is complete, you may post or update your resumé.
 It will be reviewed by a member of the Center for Career Services staff.
 If any corrections need to be made you will be contacted via email.
 Once your resumé is ready it will be approved.
 It is recommended that you have a Career Services staff member critique your resumé before uploading it.

-- You may apply directly for job opportunities.
+- You may apply directly for job and internship opportunities.
 Student resumés will be automatically placed in resumé books organized by major.
 If you do not wish to have employers view your resumé, you may opt out of this feature under navigating to My Account > Privacy > Include in Resume Book > choose "No".

 Applying for Jobs